pmitros/school-committee/empowerment.md

 Empowering Organizational Change
 =========================

+If you've ever tried to improve things in CPSD, you know it's like repeatedly running into a brick wall.
+That's a broad organizational problem.
+The role of the School Committee and the administration should mostly be to facilitate, encourage, support, and streamline rather than to dictate.
+Organizations can improve very quickly when the role of management moves from power and control to removing obstacles and empowerment, and when there mechanisms to spread best practices.

-As I've read the history of CPSD, what struck me was how many good ideas came from the wrong places.
+CPSD has had this problem for a long time.
+As I've learned about the history of CPSD, what struck me was how many good ideas came from the wrong places.
 The Innovation Agenda was a terrific set of ideas.
 It fell flat on its face because it was forced top-down on teachers and parents, and missed many of the realities on the ground.

 I would like to flip CPSD around to behave like a modern organization where our teachers are empowered to do a great job.
 I would like to: